TheLastCylon/ecosystem/documentation/configuration/configuration.md

 Of course, if the script file name is already `my_cool_application.py`, the application name is still `my_cool_application`

-This becomes important when you begin to run multiple Ecosystem applications on the same machine.
+This becomes important when you begin to run multiple EcoSystem applications on the same machine.
-It's even more important when you begin to run multiple instances, of the same Ecosystem application, on one machine.
+It's even more important when you begin to run multiple instances, of the same EcoSystem application, on one machine.

 It also effects things from configuration, all the way through to your code repository.
 Because you simply **can not** have a situation where all your applications reside in files named `server.py`.
 Even if your various project directory structures allows for that, come run-time in production, your system simply won't work.

-So, name your application scripts uniquely and neatly, throughout all your Ecosystem code repositories!
+So, name your application scripts uniquely and neatly, throughout all your EcoSystem code repositories!

 ---
 ## Running instances

-Every time you run an Ecosystem application, you absolutely have to specify an identifier, that indicates how you want to identify the running instance of the script you are about to start.
+Every time you run an EcoSystem application, you absolutely have to specify an identifier, that indicates how you want to identify the running instance of the script you are about to start.

 This is done with the `-i` or `--instance` command line options.

-When you start an Ecosystem application, one of the first things it does, is to make sure that there isn't an instance of itself running already.
+When you start an EcoSystem application, one of the first things it does, is to make sure that there isn't an instance of itself running already.
 If there is, the one you are trying to start will inform you of the fact, and then exit.

-Ecosystem applications, can be configured down to running-instance-level.
+EcoSystem applications, can be configured down to running-instance-level.

 So, an application named `my_cool_application` can be configured very differently for an instance identified with `feeds_cats`, than an instance identified with `feeds_dogs`

-The level of configurability you have with Ecosystem, without having to write a single line of code, is way beyond anything I've seen with any other framework.
+The level of configurability you have with EcoSystem, without having to write a single line of code, is way beyond anything I've seen with any other framework.

 Yes.
 I know.
 You're welcome.
 It's my pleasure, I assure you.

-Think about it: I did not create Ecosystem in a vacuum.
-I was the first Ecosystem user, even before it was named Ecosystem, I was using it.
+Think about it: I did not create EcoSystem in a vacuum.
+I was the first EcoSystem user, even before it was named EcoSystem, I was using it.

 These features exist, because I needed them.
 I'm rather certain others need them too.